bosagora/docs-bosagora-io/docs/13-flash-layer.md

 For privacy, all communications for multi-hop payments are *onion encrypted*, meaning that the packet is encrypted multiple times at the originating node.
 Each intermediate node decrypts it partially and forwards the packet to the next node by using the information revealed to it.
 In this manner, no unnecessary information is revealed to any nodes in between, providing the maximum amount of privacy for all parties.

 In the case of an error, an error message is propagated back to the originating node.
 But this time, since no nodes have the full path back to the origin, the packet is obfuscated, instead of encrypted, in a way that only the originating node can de-obfuscate it.
-The privacy of the parties are protected even in an error state.
+The privacy of the parties is protected even in an error state.

 #### Path probing

-Since paths can fail to forward the payment, there should be a way to retry a different path in such a circumstance.
+Since paths can fail to forward the payment, there must be a way to retry a different path in such a circumstance.
 The Flash Layer, and the channels in the layer, are highly dynamic, so there could be multiple reasons why a payment fails.
 When an error occurs, the erroring node sends a message back to the originating node indicating why it failed.
 Using this information, the originating node either decides to retry with a different path or marks the payment as a failure and gives up.

 #### Channel updates